Falamarcao/assessment-plataforma-io/Pre assessment - Plataforma.io - Backend Python.md

 In 2.5 hours we would like you to create a small backend API using Django.
 This API will be used to manage a small business that is focused on renting different rooms for events.

 ## Rules:
-- There are N rooms with M capacity.
+- There are N rooms with M capacity. **OK**
-- There are two types of events: public and private.
+- There are two types of events: public and private. **OK**
 - If the event is public, any customer can book a space.
 - If the event is private, no one else can book a space in the room.
-- A customer can book a space for an event, if the event is public and there is still space available.
+- A customer can book a space for an event, if the event is public and there is still space available. **1/2 OK (occupancy only)**
-- A customer can cancel its booking and their space should be available again. - A customer cannot book a space twice for the same event.
+- A customer can cancel its booking and their space should be available again.
+- A customer cannot book a space twice for the same event. **OK**

 ## Requirements:
-- The business can create a room with M capacity
+- The business can create a room with M capacity.
 - The business can create events for every room.
-- The business can delete a room if said room does not have any events. - A customer can book a place for an event.
+- The business can delete a room if said room does not have any events.
+- A customer can book a place for an event.
 - A customer can cancel its booking for an event.
 - A customer can see all the available public events.